 We want to make sure that equality, diversity and inclusion are part of our culture, and that our services and our careers make a difference to the wide range of people we help – and work with.

-So, we’re creating a workplace experience where fairness and respect are a huge part of everything we do, from initial recruitment through to learning and development, appraisals, performance management, recognition, promotion and even leaving.
+So, we’re creating a workplace experience where fairness and respect are a huge part of everything we do, from initial recruitment and equality of opportunity, through to learning and development, appraisals, performance management, recognition, development and promotion.

-And that’s reflected in the fair and respectful culture we’re building for the service users, young people, partners and suppliers we work with, too.
+And that’s reflected in the fair and respectful culture we’re building for the service users, partners and suppliers we work with, too.